 A two-time team captain at Stony Brook, Hayn began his coaching career at Port Jefferson (N.Y.)
 High School from 1993-95, before moving to the junior college ranks at Genesee Community College.
 In one season in Batavia (N.Y.) under head coach Bill Van Gundy, he helped the team to a 26-6 record and the Region III semifinals.Read More

-Ben Asher is in his first season as Special Assistant To The Head Coach.
+Ben Asher is in his second season as Special Assistant to the Head Coach,

 Asher arrives in Piscataway after serving as Director of Operations at Siena under Jimmy Patsos last season.
 The Saints posted a 21-13 overall record and competed in the CBI postseason tournament.
 He was instrumental in the day-to-day activities of the team, including travel, practices, meals, facility use, camps and recruiting.